Memorable | One of the Best

-Manny’s Coffee Shop and Deli is at the edge of Chicago’s loop, not far from where the everything-goes bazaar known as Maxwell Street once thrived.
+You will find Manny’s Coffee Shop and Deli at the edge of Chicago’s loop.
+It’s not too far from where the everything-goes bazaar known as Maxwell Street once thrived.
 Maxwell Street is tame today, but the restaurant Manny Raskin opened just after the Second World War bursts with the personality of downtown Chicago.
 A big, cafeteria-style eatery frequented by cops and wise guys, politicians and business people, and cured-meat lovers from the distant suburbs, Manny’s is one of Chicago’s grandest eating experiences.

 “Step around for corned beef!” calls Ken Raskin, Manny’s son, to the hundreds of customers who crowd through the line at lunch hour, “Step around for sandwiches and latkes.”

 Corned beef sandwiches are Manny’s signature dish.
 Gino Gambarota, Manny’s corned beef man for as long as anyone can remember, will cut the meat the way you like it — lean, fatty, or regular — but he will not cut it thick.
 “The art of cutting corned beef is to cut it as thin as possible, and against the grain,” Gino says.
 His slices are shaved so thin they verge on disintegration; but they stay intact and miraculously succulent.